vmprs/Block-Tower-Tactics/README.md

 3. **Press Start 2P Font**: This game uses the **Press Start 2P** font for displaying text.
 You must install the font on your system; otherwise, the game may not display text properly.
 You can download the font from:

    - [Press Start 2P Font](https://www.fontsquirrel.com/fonts/press-start-2p)
+    or
+   - The font provided in the download link.

    After downloading, install the font by following your operating system's font installation instructions.